 But as marijuana smoke wafts around you in some backpacker hostels, or you hear about bars in the islands that are famous for selling magic mushroom shakes, drug use seems casual and widespread.
 Access is easy.
 Sometimes psychedelic mushroom products show up in print, laminated on bar menus!

 This double standard, along with rampant police corruption and sporadic enforcement, lead to a few travelers every year getting caught up in a legal system where they can't even read what they are signing.

 An estimated 50 organized crime groups are involved in moving drugs, particularly methamphetamines, into Thailand from neighboring Myanmar.
 The "Golden Triangle" where Thailand, Laos, and Myanmar meet is second only to Afghanistan for production of opium poppies.
 Growing poppies provides revenue for ethnic minority groups living in poverty.

-Although cocaine, heroine, and "hard" drugs can still be found, there has been a general shift to "lifestyle" and party drugs such as MDMA/ecstasy and crystal meth — appealing to the many travelers on holiday who have come to party in Thailand.
+Although cocaine, heroin, and other "hard" drugs can still be found, there has been a general shift to "lifestyle" and party drugs such as MDMA/ecstasy and crystal meth, appealing to the many travelers on holiday who have come to party in Thailand.

 Natural products such as marijuana and hallucinogenic mushrooms have been available and popular with travelers in Thailand for decades.
 Both provide a needed means of bonus revenue in impoverished rural places.

 Marijuana grows wild and is cultivated in the tropics, making it easy to find in Southeast Asia.
 Travelers often take advantage of its cheap availability.
 Some bars and guesthouses allow open smoking, but doing so is technically illegal.

 Depending on the quantity of the illegal substance that you are carrying (i.e., more than you can consume in one sitting), Thailand has the right to sentence you to death.
 These sentences often get "rounded down" to life in prison.